Stefania Ciocia looks at The Winter’s Tale

-Stefania Ciocia salutes the strong women in Blanche McIntyre’s production for the Globe.
+Stefania Ciocia salutes the strong women in Blanche McIntyre’s production of The Winter’s Tale for the Globe.

 One of Shakespeare’s late plays, The Winter’s Tale begins where Othello ends, with “the green-ey’d monster” rearing its ugly head to spark a chain of dramatic events that here span sixteen years; the devastating consequences of jealousy ripple through to and beyond final reunions and reconciliations, whose flavour remains bittersweet.
 We are in tragicomic romance territory.
 The difficulty of resolving the Janus-faced contrasts inherent in the genre is why some scholars consider this text a problem play, on a par with the earlier Troilus and Cressida, Measure for Measure, and All’s Well That Ends Well.